Implementing arbitrary quantum operations via quantum walks on a cycle graph: introduction

-A gate-model QNN is a QNN that is constructed on a gate-model quantum computer using a sequence of unitaries with associated gate parameters \cite{farhi2018classification}.
+A gate-model QNN is a QNN constructed on a gate-model quantum computer using a sequence of unitaries with associated gate parameters \cite{farhi2018classification}.
 Recent developments, such as quantum generative adversarial networks and quantum circuit learning, have more general and diverse QNN structures \cite{dallaire2018quantum,mitarai2018quantum,gyongyosi2019training}.
-Researches have already proved that typical quantum walks are universal for quantum computation \cite{childs2009universal,lovett2010universal,kurzynski2013quantum,bian2015realization,zhao2015experimental}.
-However, these works mainly focus on quantum computation or state processing.
-For the purpose of these works, arbitrarily many auxiliary systems can be employed.
-In contrast, what we are attempting to achieve is the universal control.
-In this case, the entire quantum system is provided prior to any desired operations, and thus is closed.
-To achieve the universal control, arbitrary unitary evolution of the system needs to be realizable.
-Since the system is closed, no auxiliary system is allowed.
-Here, we introduce a new QNN based on discrete-time quantum walks (DTQW) on a cycle graph with specifically parameterized coin operators.
-We will prove that the DTQW-based QNN is indeed capable of realizing arbitrary unitary evolution of the closed quantum walker system.
+Researchers have already proved that typical quantum walks are universal for quantum computation \cite{childs2009universal,lovett2010universal,kurzynski2013quantum,bian2015realization,zhao2015experimental}.
+However, these works mainly focus on state processing, and many auxiliary systems should be employed in general.
+In contrast, what we are attempting to achieve in this work is a universal control of the quantum system to implement arbitrary quantum operations, without any auxiliary system.
+For this purpose, we shall introduce a QNN based on discrete-time quantum walks (DTQW) on a cycle graph with specifically parameterized coin operators.
+We choose the graph to be a cycle because it is simple for laboratory implementations.
+We will prove that the DTQW-based QNN is indeed capable of realizing arbitrary unitary evolution of the closed system.

 Determining the parameters of the DTQW-based QNN analytically is possible.
-However, any further adjustments on the network, such as a reduction in the number of layers, will pose extraordinary difficulties for analytical methods.
-In contrast, we will show that such adjustments can be effectively made with the gradient descent, a well-known optimization algorithm frequently employed to train machine learning models, including both classical and quantum neural networks \cite{darken1992learning,bengio2013advances}.
-Furthermore, we simplify the network in various ways to facilitate the laboratory implementations.
-In this situation, we can still find decent approximations of the desired quantum operations using our DTQW-based QNN.
+However, any further adjustments on the network, such as a reduction in the number of circuit depth, will pose extraordinary difficulties for analytical methods.
+In contrast, we will show that such adjustments can be effectively made with gradient descent, a well-known optimization algorithm frequently employed to train machine learning models, including both classical and quantum neural networks \cite{darken1992learning,bengio2013advances}.
+Another significant advantage of using gradient descent is that explicitly decomposing the desired operator into a sequence of gates from a universal set is no longer necessary.
+Furthermore, we shall simplify the network in various ways to facilitate laboratory implementations.
+For example, we shall use only rotations along the x-axis as the gates involved in the DTQW.
+We can still find decent approximations of the desired quantum operations in this situation using our DTQW-based QNN.